My Research

 Mapping Molecular Clouds across the Local Star-forming Galaxy Population

 I led the efforts on characterizing fundamental properties of molecular clouds in an unprecedented sample of nearby galaxies, using the PHANGS-ALMA CO(2-1) imaging data.
 This new dataset provides by far the best synthetic view of the molecular cloud populations inhabiting star-forming galaxies in the present-day universe.
 My paper in 2018 presented a thorough analysis of ~30,000 molecular cloud measurements across 15 galaxies.
-My second paper in 2020 further extended this analysis to ~100,000 molecular cloud measurements across 70 galaxies.
+My second paper in 2020 further expanded this analysis to cover ~100,000 molecular cloud measurements across 70 galaxies.

 Sun et al. (2020b):